2016 Sukma Games: Logo

 The logo of the 2016 Sukma Games is an image of a hornbill, the state bird of Sarawak.
 The hornbill on the logo and colours of the flag of Sarawak, red, yellow and black, represents Sarawak as host of the Sukma Games while the element of the sun of the logo represents the participating athlete's speed and agility.

 Mascot

 The official mascots of the 2016 Sukma Games is a pair of hornbills named Satria (male) and Satrina (female) respectively, which were designed by Amir Hassan Mohd Shah.
 It is said that Sarawak is known by many as "Bumi Kenyalang" or the "Land of the Hornbills" with the hornbills regarded as the symbol of the state.
 The adoption of Hornbills as the games' mascot is to represent the state of Sarawak as the games' host state.

-Songs
+Official song

-The theme song of the games is "Berpadu Menyahut Cabaran" (United In Facing Challenges).
+The official song of the games is "Berpadu Menyahut Cabaran" (Unite in Accepting Challenges).